Employment Law Assignment Help

 This section covers the U.S., Canada and International Labor markets.
 Canada’s unemployment rate has been on a downwards trajectory since it reached its peak of 7% in December 2011, but has since flattened out at about 5%.
 Currently, the unemployment rate is hovering around 5%.This long-term decline is partly due to increased labor market participation from people who had been out of the workforce as well as a decline in the share of young people entering the labor market.
 Canada’s unemployment rate has been on a downwards trajectory since it reached its peak of 7% in December 2011, but has since flattened out at about 5%.
 The International Labor Market has seen decent economic growth over the last year with its unemployment rates steadily declining for nine consecutive months, but this trend is predicted to slow down as other countries start closing their borders to refugees and immigrants.

-Need assignment help online?
+Need help with Assignment ?
 Contact Us Today.

 All Assignment Support